-Attended: Chair Paul Ince, Dan Brown, Joseph Cook, Cindy Elking, Dianne Garrison, Tom Hebson, Richard Jensen, Karl Jones, Don Kalicak, Scott Lewis, Scott Liebel, Mike Lissner, Brenda Lowder, Justin Miller, Seth Peimann, Chuck Pilliod, and Staff: Dr. Ron Chesbrough, Jeff Clobes, Tara Cochran, Kasey McKee, Betsy Schneider, Sharon Schreiber
+Attended: Chair Paul Ince, Dan Brown, Gaspare Calvaruso, Kelly Felber, Dianne Garrison, Tom Hebson, Paul Ince, Richard Jensen, Don Kalicak, John Laurent, Scott Lewis, Scott Liebel, Mike Lissner, Brenda Lowder, Justin Miller, Kent Munson, Jeanne Paxton, Seth Peimann, Chuck Pilliod, Sarah Roberts, Susan Spencer Staff: Dr. Ron Chesbrough, Tara Cochran, Kasey McKee, Betsy Schneider, Sharon Schreiber, Peggy Schreiner

 The meeting was called to order at 7:30 a.m.
-A motion to approve the June 19, 2013, meeting minutes was made by Karl Jones, seconded by Tom Hebson, and unanimously approved by the board.
+A motion to approve the October 16, 2013, meeting minutes was made by Scott Liebel, seconded by Seth Peimann, and unanimously approved by the board.

 Welcome and Announcements: